 Back by popular demand: Dora Grote explains why you need positive partners in your network to support college, career, and life decisions.
-This article originally appeared in the Kuder Blog on April 24, 2015.

 Sometimes when you're deciding on a college, job, or making other career-related decisions, you can feel alone, overwhelmed, and isolated.
 You might feel like no one understands what you want or your needs.

 Let's change that and talk about how you can build a network of positive partners in college, career, and life decisions.

 Develop Positive Partners in College and Career Decisions